Want to know more? — Subscribe

 In a nutshell, the base of a mobile telehealth platform is usually native Android, iOS.
 Telemedicine web apps are preferably built on React Native and Nodes programming languages with the integration of WebRTC technology.

-But that's just the foundation — there is more tech to consider when developing a healthcare app.
+But that's just the foundation — there is more tech to consider when developing a healthcare app for doctors and patients.

 WebRTC is a technology enabling web and mobile applications.
 It provides real-time communication via simple application programming interfaces.
 WebRTC helps users connect directly into the user experience you create.
 Implementing it in application development allows deploying text chats, secure voice exchange, screen sharing, live videos, and store-and-forward data transfer.